-As an Assistant Professor at the University of California, Riverside, I serve as a core faculty member in our APA-accredited and NASP-approved School Psychology program.
+As an Associate Professor at the University of California, Riverside, I serve as the Program Director of our APA-accredited and NASP-approved School Psychology program.
 I received my PhD in Educational Psychology (with a concentration in School Psychology) from the University of Connecticut in 2014.
 Back in 2007, I graduated summa cum laude with my Bachelor’s in Psychology from the University of Arizona.
 After serving as a Postdoctoral Research Fellow and Project Manager with the IES-funded NEEDs2 project from 2014-2015, I joined the Graduate School of Education at the University of California, Riverside.
 At UCR, I teach undergraduate- and graduate-level courses in behavior assessment and intervention, research, and methodology.
+I’m a first-generation college graduate.
 I really like my job.

 PhD in Educational Psychology, 2014

 University of Connecticut

 University of Arizona